 Yorkshire’s Samuel Harrison scores double podium success with McLaren at Spa-Francorchamps

-This was Samuel and Leo’s first visit to Spa, considered by many to be one of the most challenging tracks in the world.
-Getting up to speed in amongst an experienced and competitive field with zero testing was made more challenging by the inclement and unpredictable weather.
-Samuel had no experience driving the McLaren Artura Evo in the wet but again showcased his considerable talent putting the #90 ALM Motorsport car 3rd on the grid.

-In the first feature race a strong start saw Samuel move up to 2nd place and he soon delivered a breath-taking pass to take the lead round the outside into Les Combes on lap 4.
-Once ahead, Samuel comfortably extended his lead to 1.6 seconds over the 2nd placed car of Josh Mason and Sam Neser before pitting on lap 9 and handing over to Leo Karavasili.
+After a damp Friday qualifying session the #90 ALM Motorsport car lined up 3rd on the grid for the first feature race.
+A strong start saw Samuel move up to second and he soon delivered a breath-taking pass to take the lead round the outside into Les Combes on lap 4.
+Once ahead, Samuel comfortably extended his lead to 1.6 seconds over the 2nd placed car of Josh Mason and Sam Neser before pitting on lap 9 and handing over to Leo Karavasili for the remainder of the race.
 Samuel and Leo would lose the lead during the pit stop owing to their 3rd placed result at the previous round in Monza meaning they would have to spend an extra 3 seconds in the pits than their rivals.
-Leo re-joined in 3rd place and quickly passed last year's champions Geppert and Aspin for 2nd before chasing Mason and Neser all the way to the chequered flag.
+Leo re-joined in 2nd place and would chase Mason and Neser all the way to the chequered flag.

-After the podium Samuel commented: “We had good pace today.
-It was really encouraging to be leading the race despite this being a new circuit to both of us and only our second time out in the car against much more experienced opposition.
+After the podium Samuel commented: “We had good pace today and it was really encouraging to be leading the race despite this being a new circuit to both of us and only our second time out in the car against much more experienced opposition.
 Hopefully it’s a sign of things to come.”

 For information concerning sponsorship and hospitality packages, or to support Samuel on his journey please contact [email protected]